 There are a few ways to filter out missing data in Python.
+When we talk about filtering data we are referring to removing rows of data, not columns.
 Suppose we are working with pandas.
 You could do this manually, however you are more likely to consider using dropna() instead.
 The dropna() function by default removes any rows with any missing values in any of the columns.

 With DataFrame objects you will be asking yourself if you want to drop rows or columns that are all NA, or only those rows or columns that have at least one NA.
 By default, dropna() drops any row containing a missing value.
 If you pass how=”all” to dropna(), like this dropna(how=”all”) then dropna() will drop only rows that are all NAs.